sjhennessy/MechaCar_Statistical_Analysis/README.md

 write a short summary using a screenshot of the output from the linear regression, and address the following questions:

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 Is the slope of the linear model considered to be zero?
-Why or why not?
 Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?

 Overall, the p-value is 5.35x10E-11 and this number is less than the significance value of 0.05.
 We reject the null hypothesis and state there's a correlation between the car factors and mile per gallon.
 The factors that provide a non-random amount of variance to the mpg values are car weight, spoiler angle, and drivetrain (i.e. AWD).